-This museum, operated by the City of Ketchikan and one of the most historically exciting things to do in Ketchikan, exhibits some of the most important persevered artifacts of the Haida, Tlingit and Tsimshian Nations.
-The collection, which shouldn’t be missed on Alaska excursions to Ketchikan, includes the works of world famous Tlingit carver Nathan Jackson and Haida weaver Delores Churchhill.
+This museum, operated by the City of Ketchikan and one of the most historically exciting activities, exhibits some of the most important persevered artifacts of the Haida, Tlingit, and Tsimshian Nations.
+The collection, which shouldn’t be missed, includes the works of world-famous Tlingit carver Nathan Jackson and Haida weaver Delores Churchhill.

 The city museum not only teaches history but works to promote the traditional crafts and cultures of all 3 indigenous tribes.
 The center regularly hosts nationally praised art programs and other educational activities.

 Built on the fishing grounds of the Tlingit Nation, the Potlatch Park features some of the most cherished First Nations art in the world.
 Antique cars, firearms and a peek inside Alaska’s totem pole trading tradition awaits visitors of the park.
 The real treat comes from viewing the dioramas of Native Alaskans’ homes of the 1800s.

 The Ketchikan Indian Community is a non-profit organization located in Ketchikan.
 The KIC offers services to First Nations communities that include: health care, employment training, higher education and cultural community involvement.
 In August of 2015, the KIC dedicated a new totem pole at the Vigor Industrial shipyard.
 The newest hand-carved pole is 12 ft high and features men, women, a raven and an eagle.

 When planning your travels to Ketchikan and researching Alaska excursions, make sure to take time to learn about the First Nations of the area and enjoy the rich cultural experience the city has to offer.
 The history of the Haida, Tlingit, and Tsimshian people is easily found among the many sites and the tribes have created a warm and inviting environment to help guests and residents alike learn more about their culture.